ScrappyXII/HealthCatalyst/README.md

 ### Overview

-The solution was built using Visual Studio 2019 Community Edition for Mac (compatible with Visual Studio for Windows):
+The solution was built and tested using Visual Studio 2019 Community Edition for Mac (compatible and also validated with Visual Studio 2019 Community Edition for Windows):
 * It is built on .NET Core 2.1
 * It has models for Person w/ a People context, a controller for People, and a View for the Search GUI
 * It leverages an Sqlite DB (including a sample seeded DB) and uses object relational mapping